Menu

 • Firstly, each policy will have its own terms and conditions, so make sure you read these carefully before taking out cover.

-• Secondly, it’s important to remember that you’ll need to keep up with the payments on each policy if you want the cover to remain effective. missed payments can lead to your policy being cancelled or void.
+• Secondly, it’s important to remember that you’ll need to keep up with the payments on each policy if you want the cover to remain effective.
+Missed payments can lead to your policy being cancelled or void.

 • Finally, having multiple life insurance policies may mean that you’re not fully covered against all risks – so it’s always worth talking to an expert before taking out additional cover.